Callichthys

-Callichthys is a small genus of freshwater catfish in the Callichthyinae subfamily of the armored catfish family, and consists of 4 species from South America.
+Callichthys is a genus of freshwater ray-finned fish belonging to the family Callichthyidae and the subfamily Callichthyinae, the armored catfishes.
 The genus Callichthys is distributed in most freshwater drainages of South America.

 Taxonomy

 The type species for this genus is Callichtys callichthys.
 The name Callichthys is derived from the Greek kallos (beautiful) and ichthys (fish).
 3 of the 4 species were described only relatively recently.

 The genus Callichthys is in need of taxonomic work, as it includes 13 nominal species but specimens of this genus are usually referred to as C. callichthys regardless of collecting locality.

 According to a 1997 paper, Callichthys is the most basal member of the subfamily.
 In a 2004 study, different relationships among the callichthyines were found: Dianema and Hoplosternum form the most basal clade, and Callichthys is sister to Lepthoplosternum and Megalechis.

 Species

 There are currently four recognized species in this genus: